mdcnn/mdcnn.github.io/README.md

 # Lijun Zhao

-He is now a researcher in the Institute of Digital Media and Communication, Taiyuan University of Science and Technology, China.
+He is now an associate professor in the Institute of Digital Media and Communication, Taiyuan University of Science and Technology, China.

 Researchgate: https://www.researchgate.net/profile/Lijun_Zhao13